Ancient Ways for Modern Times

 I also have an MA in Religious Studies, an Interfaith ordination as well as three Christians ordinations, a Welsh Pagan initiation, etc. (just mentioning it because you did).

 As for "Witches," there are the stregge, brujo, etc. but the word "witch" usually refers to Western European seers, healers, etc. Not all Pagans are Witches, but all Witches are Pagans.
 One might read about witches in India etc., but this is someone using the word incorrectly.
 In order to translate whatever word into English, many people use this one.
-For instance, English translations of the Torah condemn "witches," but the word really means "poisoners" and has nothing to do with "Witches."
+For instance, English translations of the Jewish Torah condemn "witches," but the word really means "poisoners" and has nothing to do with "Witches."

 If you study Kabbalah, you will find that "Keter is in Malkut as Malkut is in Keter" In other words, the Divine is in All of Nature.